Markdown

 Fumadocs provides many useful extensions to MDX, a markup language.
 Here is a brief introduction to the default MDX syntax of Fumadocs.

 MDX is not the only supported format of Fumadocs.
-In fact, you can use any renderers such as next-mdx-remote
+In fact, you can use any renderers such as headless CMS.

 MDX